 Your business plan will help you sort out the details of your business and help you get potential investors.
-Here are some components to include in your business plan:
+Here are some components to include in your eCommerce business plan:

 - Executive Summary.
 This is a summary of everything listed below.
 It’s the first part of your business plan, but it’s ideally written last.

 - Company Overview.
 Go into detail about your company overview and what plans you have for your business.